bradchristie/taminations-flutter/assets/b1/circle.md

 Same as above.
 The grapevine step is not recommended in 4-dancer circles.

+### Comments

+From Facing Lines, the caller should indicate clearly whether to make one 8-dancer circle, two 4-dancer circles, or four 2-dancer circles.
+A wider variety of Command Examples are often used when calling to English-speaking dancers (for example, “Circle up 4, go 3/4 round; Right and Left Thru”).

 ## Case 3: 2 dancers

 ### Starting formation